With soft skills, you, your team and your entire accounting firm can become more than a commodity.

 It’s equally important to train employees on soft skills.
 This is not only for their ability to connect with clients.
 Soft skills also include the ability to collaborate with teammates.
 Your training needs to go beyond competency skills, and include coaching for how to work well with others.

 Your firm’s professional development opportunities are likely focused on specific certifications or software training.
-As an effort to improve soft skills, you could encourage employees to attend seminars on communication.
-You could have a company retreat focused on collaboration.
+As an effort to improve soft skills, you could encourage employees to attend seminars about communication skills in the accounting profession.
+You could even dedicate a company retreat focused on collaboration.

 Your professional development can be an accelerated method of improving soft skills in the team.